davidmoten/aws-lightweight-client-java/README.md

   .responseAsUtf8();
 ```

 Here's how to create a SQS queue and send a message to that queue.
-This time we'll create our Client within a Lambda handler:
+This time we'll create our Client for use in a Lambda handler (credentials are picked up from environment variables):
 ```java
 Client sqs = Client.sqs().defaultClient().build();